Universal Health Care Foundation of Connecticut

-Universal Health Care Foundation of Connecticut is an independent, nonprofit organization with offices in Meriden, Connecticut.
-The foundation supports the mission of its parent organization, CHART (Connecticut Health Advancement and Research Trust).
+Universal Health Care Foundation of Connecticut is an independent, nonprofit organization The foundation supports the mission of its parent organization, CHART (Connecticut Health Advancement and Research Trust).
 As of 2008, the foundation had assets of approximately $30 million.

 History

 In 1997, Attorney General Richard Blumenthal, Comptroller Nancy Wyman and a coalition of advocacy and labor organizations sued the for-profit Anthem Insurance Co. over its merger with the non-profit Blue Cross & Blue Shield of Connecticut.
-The aim was to recover tax benefits and other concessions that the former Blue Cross & Blue Shield of Connecticut had received over several decades.
+The aim was to recover tax benefits and other concessions that the former Blue Cross & Blue Shield of Connecticut had received.
 The lawsuit was dropped after Anthem Insurance agreed to a settlement in 1999.
 As a result, the state established the Connecticut Health Advancement and Research Trust.
-Anthem Foundation of Connecticut was incorporated as a supporting organization to CHART.

 It is one of about 165 foundations nationwide to be created by conversions of nonprofit health corporations to for-profit entities.
 As a condition of these conversions, the law requires that the assets of the nonprofit be retained for some public purpose.

-At the time, Blumenthal called the agreement "a historic victory".
 The foundation received $41 million to carry out the conditions of the settlement.
 It was charged with working toward system-wide health care reform.
-The agreement established Anthem Foundation's legal obligation to help improve health care for those who need it most.

 The foundation was incorporated in 2000.
 It opened its first offices in New Haven, Connecticut.
-In January 2003, Juan Figueroa, former community organizer, former Connecticut legislator, former assistant attorney general of Connecticut and former president and general counsel of the Puerto Rican Legal Defense and Education Fund in New York, became foundation president.
+In January 2003, Juan Figueroa, a former Connecticut legislator, became foundation president.
 In 2004, the foundation changed its name to reflect a final separation from the Anthem Blue Cross and Blue Shield of Connecticut.
-At the time, Figueroa stated that no relationship with Anthem existed, and that the foundation's main focus was passage of universal health care.
+At the time, Figueroa stated that no relationship with Anthem existed.

-Since 2004, the foundation has awarded over $7 million in grants to organizations to advance that goal.
+Since 2004, the foundation has awarded over $7 million in grants to organizations.
 In 2007, the Hartford Business Journal chose Juan Figueroa as a 2007 "Health Care Hero".
 Frances G. Padilla was appointed as the foundation president in 2012.

-Universal Health Care Foundation of CT celebrated its 20th anniversary in 2020.

-The organization continues to focus on health care advocacy in four key areas: affordability, access, accountability, and anti-racism/equity.